navi-04/Issue-change-log/issue-change-log-cui/documentation/14-terms-of-service.md

 ## Agreement to Terms

-By accessing or using Issue Change Log ("the App", "Service", "we", "us", or "our"), you agree to be bound by these Terms of Service ("Terms").
+By accessing or using Advanced Work Item log ("the App", "Service", "we", "us", or "our"), you agree to be bound by these Terms of Service ("Terms").
 If you disagree with any part of the terms, you may not access the Service.

 ---